CattoFace/barrcodes/content/posts/aoc2024/_index.md

 ---
+date: 2024-12-01
 title: Advent Of Code 2024
 author: Barr
 keywords: [aoc2024, Advent Of Code, Rust]
-description: Documenting my solutions for the Advent of Code 2024 challenge.
+description: Documenting my Rust solutions for the Advent of Code 2024 challenge.
 summary: |
   [Advent of Code](https://adventofcode.com/2024/about) is yearly challenge that happens over the month of December, with a new problem opening every day until the 25th, like an [Advent calender](https://adventofcode.com/2024/about).
 ---
-Here I will document all of my solutions over the month while solving them:
+Here I will document all of my Rust solutions over the month while solving them: